Statement under the UK Modern Slavery Act for financial year ending 31 December 2021

 Allegations or concerns that are raised with us will be investigated and may result in suppliers being required to develop corrective action plans, backed up by on-site audits.
 We have inhouse specialists who investigate concerns or allegations about a breach of our policies or Code of Conduct.
 If a violation is confirmed, we take appropriate action up to and including contract termination or dismissal.
 We maintain a stringent, no-retaliation policy to protect any person making a good faith allegation.

 All our staff are made aware of our Code of Conduct and associated Ethics and Compliance policies.
 A selection of staff, with specific exposure to certain risks or areas, received more in-depth training on compliance related topics.
 Training participation is documented, repetition cycles are clearly defined and follow-up is automated.
-Both our Code of Conduct and company policies are available on our intranet.
+Both our Code of Conduct and company policies and related employee guidance documents are available on our intranet.

 At ONE-Dyas B.V. we are committed to continually improve the quality of our operations.
 The long-term success of our business is reliant on our ability to ensure the health, safety and well-being of our employees, contractors and the public, as well as minimising our impact on the environment.
 ONE-Dyas therefore requires compliance with the laws and regulations applicable to our business.